alialerwi/UIBK-703807-Advanced-C-CXX/README.md

 > In ZID we do not trust.

+## Note about C++17

+Most compilers already implement C++ 17 features, you are free to use them, but remember that they are still considered experimental.
+Use `-std=c++1z` to access these features.

 # Contacting me

 If you have questions or want to know more about a certain topic I am always glad to help.